charlie-casserly/CV/README.md

 I have now left the course eager to take this learning experience further and add to my knowledge.

+Prior to Makers I worked as an Electrician, which I also pursued for my love of all things techy.
+Having learned about coding bootcamps, I decided to leap at the opportunity to get a job in an industry I had always dreamed of working in.

+# Education

+### Makers Academy (April 2021 - July 2021)

+- Object Oriented Programming, Test Driven Development, Web Development
+  - Technologies: Ruby, Rails, JavaScript
+  - Testing frameworks: RSpec/Capybara, Jasmine, TravisCI
+- Agile/XP, Pair Programming, Group Projects
+  - Pair Programming for 3-4 hours every afternoon
+  - Agile/XP development employed on all group projects
+  - An abundant use of Git for the duration of my time coding

 # Projects

 | Project       | Description                  | Technologies   | Testing   |